How we work to keep your money safe and available at Wise

 Cash depositJPMORGAN CHASE BANK, N.A

-Over 99% of funds are held in cash with these banks as well as in secure liquid assets such as EU, UK and US Government bonds in order to diversify risk and maximise liquidity.
-We take this approach to make sure your money is highly liquid and therefore always available to you.
+Money is held in cash with these banks, as secure liquid assets like EU, UK and US Government bonds or backed by a comparable guarantee given by authorised insurers.
+We use a combination of these methods to protect our customers in the event Wise becomes insolvent to diversify our risks and maximise liquidity.
+We do this to make sure your money is always available to you.

 Holding money in government assets is generally less risky than holding your money in a bank account, because banks can become insolvent but stable governments rarely do.
 For a government bond to fail, the government which issued the bond would need to default on their loan payments, which almost never happens with large stable governments.